 Call the poisons information line on 01 809 2166 if you think your child has been poisoned.
 The line is open every day from 8am to 10pm.

 Try to find out what caused the burn.
-If you can, you can tell the healthcare professional treating your child.
+If you can, tell the healthcare professional treating your child.

 If you think your child has had a chemical burn:

 - remove any clothing the chemical has spilled on